 The development of fireblight resistant rootstocks has proved to be one of the most effective ways to limit the disease.
 Fireblight usually only becomes fatal once the disease gets into the roots, and resistant rootstocks prevent this phase of the disease, giving the tree owner more options to cut out the infected parts of the main tree.
 Fireblight resistance has been the central goal of the Geneva series of rootstocks developed by Cornell University.
 The first rootstocks - G.11 and G.16 - showed good resistance and more recent releases such as G.41, G.30, G.935 and G.202 have shown further improvements.

-Resistant varieties are an eclectic mix of traditional varieties from the southern states such as Arkansas Black, and new disease-resistant varieties such as Honeycrisp.
+With regard to resistant varieties, they are an eclectic mix of traditional varieties from the southern states such as Arkansas Black, and new disease-resistant varieties such as Honeycrisp.
 Contrary to the popular belief that supermarket apple varieties are not as disease-resistant as heirloom varieties, Red Delicious is well-known for its fireblight resistance.
-However note that ""resistant"" does not mean ""immune"".
+However note that "resistant" does not mean "immune".

 Similar approaches have been followed with pear trees.
 It was found that two pear varieties, Old Home and Farthingdale were largely immune to fireblight, and most pear trees grown in the USA are now grafted on a combination rootstock developed from Old Home and Farthingdale - known as OHxF.
 This rootstock is rarely used in the UK, since fireblight is not a significant issue here.